-Finding a balance transfer card is just what the doctor ordered if you want to start fresh and get a handle on your credit.
+Finding a balance transfer card can be just what the doctor ordered if you want to start fresh and get a handle on your credit.
 What does that mean?
 It means moving your money from one credit card where you are currently paying interest, to another one offering an introductory interest-free deal on balance transfers.

 Let's look at an example: Say you have a balance of $10,000 on your credit card and your current interest rate is 19 percent.
 If you transfer your balance to a card that offers a 12-month introductory 0 percent APR period, over the course of that year you would save nearly $2,075.
 That's an enormous chunk of change that can stay in your pocket (or, better yet, go toward paying down your balance) as opposed to lining the pocket of the bank.